Boundary conformal field theory, holography and bulk locality: Bulk perspective of BCFT

 Here also we find that the Witten diagram contains contributions from two hypergeometric functions with arguments $-\xi$ and $1+\xi$, which have branch cuts at $\xi \in (-\infty, -1)$ and $\xi \in (0,\infty)$ respectively.
 Hence the cubic diagrams can also not reproduce the analytic structure of the BCFT correlator \eqref{eqn:discblocklog}.

-To summarise our findings, for generic values of $\D_\f$, the bulk interactions in \eqref{potential} could not generate the terms at one-loop in the two point correlator of the BCFT which we expect from \eqref{blocklog}.
+To summarize our findings, for generic values of $\D_\f$, the bulk interactions in \eqref{potential} could not generate the terms at one-loop in the two point correlator of the BCFT which we expect from \eqref{blocklog}.
+This incompatibility cannot be removed by boundary-localized counter terms or field redefinitions.
+Note that purely local brane terms, being analytic functions of the cross-ratio cannot generate the desired non-analytic branch cut in \eqref{blocklog}.
 We have demonstrated this for Neumann boundary conditions.
 This also holds for Dirichlet boundary condition with quartic interaction vertex.